medavox/ktorio.github.io/clients/http-client/2multiplatform.md

 ## Posix compatible desktops: MacOS, Linux, Windows

-As an alternative to JVM compatible engines, you also could use ktor client with [Kotlin/Native](https://github.com/JetBrains/kotlin-native)using `curl` backend.
+As an alternative to JVM-compatible engines, you also could use a Ktor client with the [Kotlin/Native](https://github.com/JetBrains/kotlin-native)using the `curl` backend.

 ```kotlin
 dependencies {